May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 The month’s name (maj) comes from the Latin name Maius.
 May and March are the only months whose Polish names derive from Latin.
 Polish names of the remaining months have Slavic roots.

-Lilac (bez) is a queen among spring flowers that bloom in May in Poland.
+Lilac (bez) is a queen among spring flowers that bloom in late April / May in Poland.
 In Poland, the most common are purple and white lilacs.
-It smells awesome but unfortunately, it is very fragile and withers quickly in the home vase.
+It smells incredible, but unfortunately, it is very fragile and withers quickly in the home vase.
 Lilac came to Poland from Turkey through the Balkan Peninsula.
-For years, an essential part of Polish rural gardens.
-Blooming usually lasts only up to two weeks so hurry to admire lilac in May!
+For years, it has been an essential part of Polish rural gardens.
+Blooming usually lasts only up to two weeks, so hurry to admire the lilac in May!

 Poland in May turns into an orchard full of blooming fruit trees.
 It’s the time when fruit trees are in full bloom.
 Wonderful sakura cherries receive special admiration in Japan.
 In Poland, in the spring, pear, apple, cherry, plum trees bloom.
 Apple trees, however, dominate in Poland, with their white, slightly pinkish flowers.
 May also means the start of a busy season for bees!